 70+ Years of Legal Practice & Proven Courtroom Success

 Murphy, Falcon & Murphy's criminal defense practice handles some of the most complex, difficult white-collar cases in the nation, frequently involving sophisticated accounting, regulatory, finance, and corporate governance issues.
 Our Baltimore criminal defense lawyers have tried over 55 significant white-collar criminal cases to verdict, with a success rate that dwarfs the national average.

-Our criminal defense efforts are led by Judge Billy Murphy and Jason Downs.
+Our criminal defense efforts are led by Judge Billy Murphy.
 With 40+ years of trial work, including 3 years as a trial judge, Judge Murphy has won an estimated 40% of his approximately 50 federal jury trials — more than four times the national average of about 9% — and more than 90% of his over 300 state court trials.
 Ms. Xinis has won half of her federal jury trials, further strengthening the firm's reputation for success on behalf of clients.

 "Murphy, Falcon & Murphy is the dream team.
 That's it.
 There are no better people to work with, no better hands to put your life and liberty in."-Don King, Don King Productions, Inc.

 Our broad experience working in a wide range of criminal cases has helped our Baltimore criminal defense attorneys to hone their trial skills and bring unique perspectives to all the defense work we do.

 Other factors that set us apart: